-Withdrawing from classes (whether you withdraw from all your courses, leave the university, or seek an administrative withdrawal) may have serious consequences for your financial aid awards, as well as your future financial aid eligibility.
+Withdrawing from classes (whether you withdraw from all your courses, leave the university, or seek an administrative withdrawal) may have serious consequences for your in-term financial aid awards, as well as your future financial aid eligibility.
 Withdrawal also may have far-reaching effects in other areas of student life.
-If you are considering withdrawing from your courses, you should speak with your academic advisor, financial aid advisor, or a Student Affairs representative.
+If you are considering withdrawing from your courses, or leaving the university, you should speak with your academic advisor, financial aid advisor, or a student affairs representative.
 If you are in campus housing, you should also consult with the Department of Housing Services

 Listed below are some possible effects of withdrawal.
 Please refer to our Withdrawal Checklist

 to help guide you through the possible consequences of withdrawal.
 You should try to review this checklist with your academic or financial aid advisor before withdrawing so that you are able to make the best and most informed decision.

 Listed below are some key areas that you should consider before withdrawing:

 If you are receiving federal, state, or institutional financial aid (including scholarships):

 - Federal financial aid:

 Withdrawal can affect your federal student aid eligibility for the term for which you are considering withdrawal.
 If you are receiving federal financial aid, your loans and grants will recalculate based upon your last date of attendance.
 Any unearned portion of the aid will be returned to the financial aid programs, under the terms of the federal Return of Title IV Aid policy.
 Depending on the date of your withdrawal and the type of federal aid you receive, your tuition account could actually be opened and you may need to return federal financial aid.
 If you are considering withdrawing from a term, please check with the Office of Financial Aid at DePaul Central to determine the in-term effect on your federal student aid .

 - Institutional aid (including scholarships):